 Your vehicle is equipped with a front passenger seat weight sensors as a part of the supplemental restraint system.
 These sensors are located under both of the front passenger seat rails.
-These sensors determine the total seated weight on the front passenger seat.
-The SAS unit is designed to prevent the front passenger front and side air bags and seat belt pretensioner system from deploying if the total seated weight is less than approximately 30 kg (66 lb).

-To reduce the chance of injuries caused by deployment of the front passenger air bag, the system deactivates the front passenger front and side air bags and also the seat belt pretensioner system when:
+These sensors determine the total seated weight on the front passenger seat and monitor the seat belt buckle for the front passenger seat.
+The SAS unit is designed to prevent the front passenger front and side air bags and seat belt pretensioner system from deploying if the front passenger air bag deactivation indicator light illuminates.
+To reduce the chance of injuries caused by deployment of the front passenger air bag, the system deactivates the front passenger front and side air bags and also the seat belt pretensioner system when the front passenger air bag deactivation indicator light illuminates.
+Refer to the following table for the front passenger air bag deactivation indicator light illumination conditions.